 Consolidation does not remove the default line from your credit report.

 Note: If you previously consolidated, you may be able to do so again.
-Borrowers with FFEL Consolidation Loans are allowed to consolidate a second time.
+Borrowers with FFEL Consolidation Loans may consolidate a second time.
 The new loan will be made under the Direct Loan Program.

 Need help with your loans?
 Let’s talk.

-If all of this sounds overwhelming, I’m here to help.
-For years, I’ve worked with people just like you get their federal student loans out of default.
+If this sounds overwhelming, I’m here to help.
+For years, I’ve worked with people like you to get their federal student loans out of default.

-Schedule a free 10-minute call with me today.
+Book a call with me today.
 We’ll work together to develop a plan that fits your current financial situation and sets you up to meet your future goals.